alexisjcarr/ZiPy/README.md

 This model is easily implemented in R via the `pscl` package.
 However, there is currently not a Python implementation of a similar package.
 Our project seeks to translate the zero‐inflated model functionality of the `pscl` package into Python.

 ## Objectives
-For this project, we aim to accomplish the following goals.
-Goals I and II constitute our minimum viable product, while we aim to complete Goal III if time permits.
+For this project, we aim to accomplish the following goals. **Goals I** and **II** will constitute our minimum viable product, while we aim to complete Goal III if time permits.

-#### Goal I. Translate the R `pscl` package function zeroinf, namely the sub‐functions listed below.
-Said sub‐functions will use the results of `GLM.fit` for their starting values.
+**Goal I. Translate the R `pscl` package function zeroinf, namely the sub‐functions listed below.** Said sub‐functions will use the results of `GLM.fit` for their starting values.
 We will limit ourselves to implementing the `logit` link for simplicity.
 * likelihood and log‐likelihood
 * gradient likelihood
 * maximum likelihood

-#### Goal II.
-Compare the functionality of our package for both veracity and speed against the R pscl package.
+**Goal II.
+Compare the functionality of our package for both veracity and speed against the R pscl package.**
 * The veracity of the results will be tested on the datasets supplied with the `pscl` package, including but not limited to the absentee ballot dataset.
 * The speed will be clocked using the linux command‐line tool `time` tool to time both the R and Python packages real runtimes.

-#### Goal III.
-Implement at least one of the following:
+**Goal III.
+Implement at least one of the following:**
 * zero‐inflated negative binomial regression
 * zero‐inflated geometric regression